visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - Synonyms

 Exact phrase entries are treated as protected phrases.
 For example, if `it services` is configured as an exact phrase, a query containing that phrase keeps it together instead of treating `it` and `services` as independent weak terms.

+Reference-style queries such as `Fin.Com./2017/14 Rev.1` are automatically protected.
+Punctuation is normalized for comparison, but all identifier parts must occur together and in order; a page that merely contains `Fin` and the other parts separately is not a match.

 Synonyms are directional replacements.
 Example: